Perry Mehrling

-Perry G. Mehrling (born August 14, 1959) is professor of economics at Pardee School of Global Studies at Boston University.
-He was professor of economics at Barnard College in New York City for 30 years.
-He specializes in the study of financial theory within the history of economics.
+Perry G. Mehrling (born August 14, 1959) is an American economist and professor at the Pardee School of Global Studies at Boston University.
+He previously taught economics at Barnard College, Columbia University, where he served on the faculty for three decades.

+Mehrling’s research focuses on the theory of finance and its place within the history of economic thought.

 Life

-Perry Gandhi Mehrling received an A.B (magna cum laude), a Ph.D. from Harvard University and an M.Sc. from the London School of Economics.
+Perry Gandhi Mehrling received an B.A. (magna cum laude), a Ph.D. from Harvard University and an M.Sc. from the London School of Economics.
 Mehrling was valedictorian of the class of 1977 at Boston Latin School.
 He was a professor in the Economics Department at Barnard College/Columbia University for 30 years until 2017 and is the Director of Educational Programs at the Institute for New Economic Thinking, a global not-for-profit organization dedicated to changing the way economics is currently taught.
 He teaches the hugely popular "Economics of Money and Banking" MOOC on the Coursera website.